-We would first meet for an Initial Consultation.
-This purpose of this session is to explore what are your difficulties with relation to money and the potential emotional roots of the problem.
-We would also discuss how many sessions to move ahead with (a course of 6-10 sessions is usually recommended).
+We would then meet for an Initial Consultation.
+The purpose of this session is to explore in more detail what your difficulties with relation to money are and the potential emotional roots of the problem.
+The Initial Consultation gives you an experience of Financial Therapy before deciding to go ahead with a fixed number of sessions.

 We would then meet one-on-one for 8-12 sessions (depending on what we agree together at the Initial Consultation).
 During these sessions we will explore your relationship with money, both historically and in the present.
 I will help you identify unconscious thoughts and associations to it, and we will look at your past experiences related to your current behaviour.
 When money is getting in the way of your relationships, we will analyse those relationships to better understand what is being acted out through money and think about how else to resolve those issues.

 The goal of therapy is to help you gain a deeper understanding of your difficulties and together explore options so that you can implement the changes you desire.
 Understanding the sources of your difficulties will help you make different choices going forward.
 These are not financial planning sessions and I won’t be offering investment advice.

 People find that money is one of the issues that are difficult to discuss openly and honestly with others and the fact that our sessions are completely confidential, offers a space in which to safely explore ideas and options.